 This post contains affiliate links to help you find the supplies you’d need to make this fun Halloween craft.

 When I was recently invited to do a Halloween segment for Sarasota’s Suncoast View, I knew just want I wanted to make.
 There are about a million no-carve pumpkin ideas that I’ve been dying to try and this melted crayon pumpkin was at the top of my list.
 I’ve seen it floating around on Pinterest for several years but never got around to making it myself.
-Better late than never, right?
+In fact, I wasn’t even sure how to melt crayons on a pumpkin but I thought it would be fun to give it a try.

 It was even more fun than I thought it would be to make this pumpkin craft.
 Despite the mess, I may just make a few more this week since I’m already planning to do five days of pumpkins!
 Want to make your own?
 Here’s what you’ll need: